 Lanark in Bloom

-Lanark in Bloom was formed in 2004 by a group of like-minded volunteers who aim to add a wee bit colour to their town.
-With the support of the community and other organisations, the group was awarded the Queen’s Award for Voluntary Service in 2019, with recent Beautiful Scotland Gold medal awards in 2018 and 2019.
+Lanark in Bloom was formed in 2004 by a group of like-minded volunteers who aim to add "a wee bit of colour" to their town.
+With the support of the community and local organisations, the group was awarded the Queen’s Award for Voluntary Service in 2019, with recent Beautiful Scotland Gold medal awards in 2018 and 2019.
+In 2019, Lanark in Bloom won the 'Haddington 700 Discretionary Award' for their commitment to restoring and maintaining Castlebank Park to its former glory.

 In 2019, Lanark in Bloom won the 'Haddington 700 Discretionary Award' for Castlebank Park: Since 2012, Lanark Community Development Trust has been working to restore the jewel in Lanark’s crown – Castlebank Park.
 Formerly an iconic park in the Clyde Valley, the park fell into disrepair and the Development Trust, in partnership with many local organisations, has taken up the mantle to restore the park to its former glory and to develop it for a sustainable future.
 Castlebank Park is now one of Scotland’s 71 Green Flag Parks and, as well as welcoming visitors all year round, plays host to large-scale community events such as FlowerFest and celebrations during Lanimer Week.
 Castlebank Horticultural Centre was completed in November 2018, and is now a rural hub for horticultural training, education and volunteering opportunities.
 On 28 June this year, HRH The Duke of Rothesay visited Castlebank Park and met with around 100 people involved in the park’s development including volunteers, young people, project funders and partners.
 Following the visit, The Prince’s Charities gave a generous donation towards the ongoing development of the park, and the group is going to consult with the local community on the type of project or new feature they would like to see.
 The park is free to enter all year except for Lanimer Day, when the park is used by Lanark's Lanimer Committee to host several games and activities.